 HSCRC staff worked with the Payment Models Workgroup to review and provide input on the proposed FY 2018 updates.
-Staff has received and reviewed comments from CareFirst.
+Staff has received and reviewed comments from CareFirst, the Maryland Hospital Association, Medicaid and the Department of Budget Management, and MedChi.

 CareFirst expressed concern for the initial draft update and believes that, if the entire revenue growth were to be implemented it would put the State at risk for meeting each of financial tests that are under the All-Payer demonstration.
-Staff has laid out its careful analysis of the update above, and recommends close monitoring of the situation, in light of higher expected growth in CY 2017 and the lack of timely estimated of national growth from the Office of the Actuary.
+Staff has laid out its careful analysis of the update above, and recommends close monitoring of the situation, in light of higher expected growth in CY 2017.